go-sanpang/redisqueue/README.md

   dies while processing, the message it was working on isn't lost.
 This guarantees at least once delivery.
-- A "visibility timeout" so that if a message isn't processed in a designated time frame, it will be be processed by another consumer.
+- A "visibility timeout" so that if a message isn't processed in a designated time frame, it will be processed by another consumer.
 - A max length on the stream so that it doesn't store the messages indefinitely and run out of memory.
 - Graceful handling of Unix signals (`SIGINT` and `SIGTERM`) to let in-flight